Anuragsaxena475/super-store-data-visualization/README.md

 Super Store Dataset
-Overview
-This repository contains a dataset from a fictional Super Store, which includes information about orders, customers, and products.
-The dataset is in tabular format and is provided in a CSV file.
-It consists of 9194 rows and 22 columns.

-Columns
-Order ID: Unique identifier for each order (non-null, object).
-Order Date: Date when the order was placed (non-null, object).
-Ship Date: Date when the order was shipped (non-null, object).
-Month: Month of the order (non-null, object).
-Year: Year of the order (non-null, int64).
-Ship Mode: Shipping mode for the order (non-null, object).
-Customer ID: Unique identifier for each customer (non-null, object).
-Customer Name: Name of the customer (non-null, object).
-Segment: Market segment to which the customer belongs (non-null, object).
-Country: Country where the order was placed (non-null, object).
-City: City where the order was placed (non-null, object).
-State: State where the order was placed (non-null, object).
-Postal Code: Postal code of the location (non-null, int64).
-Region: Geographical region of the order (non-null, object).
-Product ID: Unique identifier for each product (non-null, object).
-Category: Category of the product (non-null, object).
-Sub-Category: Sub-category of the product (non-null, object).
-Product Name: Name of the product (non-null, object).
-Sales: Sales amount for the product (non-null, float64).
-Quantity: Quantity of the product ordered (non-null, int64).
-Discount: Discount applied to the product (non-null, object).
-Profit: Profit amount for the product (non-null, float64).
-Profit Loss: Indicates profit or loss for the product (non-null, object).
-Usage
-You can use this dataset for various data analysis and visualization tasks.
-Explore the relationships between different columns, analyze sales trends, and identify factors affecting profitability.
+Introduction
+Welcome to the Super Store Dataset repository!
+This dataset contains information about orders, customers, and products from a fictional Super Store.
+With 9194 rows and 22 columns, this tabular dataset is a valuable resource for data analysis and exploration.
+This README provides an overview of the dataset, its features, and the objectives behind its creation.
+This dataset is available in open source "kaggle" so any one use this data for their practice.

+Features of the Data
+The dataset includes the following columns:

+Order ID: Unique identifier for each order.
+Order Date: Date when the order was placed.
+Ship Date: Date when the order was shipped.
+Month: Month of the order.
+Year: Year of the order.
+Ship Mode: Shipping mode for the order.
+Customer ID: Unique identifier for each customer.
+Customer Name: Name of the customer.
+Segment: Market segment to which the customer belongs.
+Country: Country where the order was placed.
+City: City where the order was placed.
+State: State where the order was placed.
+Postal Code: Postal code of the location.
+Region: Geographical region of the order.
+Product ID: Unique identifier for each product.
+Category: Category of the product.
+Sub-Category: Sub-category of the product.
+Product Name: Name of the product.
+Sales: Sales amount for the product.
+Quantity: Quantity of the product ordered.
+Discount: Discount applied to the product.
+Profit: Profit amount for the product.
+Profit Loss: Indicates profit or loss for the product.
+Objectives
+ Visualization
+Create visualizations to represent key insights.
+Use charts, graphs, and plots to present a clear and concise overview of the data. i am using a clean dataset in this project beacause my objectives is to practice data visualization by using python different libraries.

+ Educational Use
+This dataset is intended for educational purposes.
+It provides a practical example for students and data enthusiasts to practice data analysis, manipulation, and visualization techniques.

+ Community Contribution
+Feel free to contribute to the repository by sharing your analyses, insights, or additional features.
+Reporting issues and suggesting improvements are also welcome.